 How to use the AREAS Function in Excel?

 It is a built-in function that can be used as a worksheet function in Excel.
 To understand its uses, let’s consider a few examples:

 Area = ranges or single cell

-So, when we give the formula AREAS(B1), we will get the result as 1.
+So, when we give the formula AREAS(B1), we get the result as 1.

 Now let’s see how the function behaves when we provide ranges as a reference.
 As you can see in the screenshot below, we provided the formula for the highlighted range (yellow).
 The formula used is =AREAS(B6:B9).

-In our next example, I selected two ranges.
+In our next example, two ranges are selected.
 The formula used, AREAS((B6:B9,B11:B15)), will give a result of 2.
 For selecting more than one range, we open a bracket and provide ranges separated by columns and close the brackets.

 AREAS is one of the less useful information functions in Excel.
 The function’s only use is to return the number of areas in a given range reference.
-Practically, there is little or no need for it at all as it’s not required in those Excel functions that can handle general references such as SUM.
-Furthermore, it’s unnecessary to deal with functions that can handle only single area ranges (like SUMIF) since we can use INDEX(Range,0,0,1) to refer to the first area of a general range reference.
+Practically, there is little or no need for it at all, as it’s not required in those Excel functions that can handle general references such as SUM.
+Furthermore, it’s unnecessary for dealing with functions that can handle only single area ranges (like SUMIF) since we can use INDEX(Range,0,0,1) to refer to the first area of a general range reference.